danhngocphh/timfshare/README.md

 # google-api-cse
+# timfshare

+App to find link of Fshare.vn

 The tutorial for using Custom Search Engine in Node.js application with Google APIs, which use `googleapis` package.
+And use api of thuvienhd.

-My demo for this tutorial on heroku app [here](https://google-api-cse.herokuapp.com/).
+My web for this tutorial on timfshare [here](https://timfshare.com/).

-My detail tutorial is available on github page [here](https://huynhsamha.github.io/backend/custom-search-engine-in-nodejs-with-google-api).